 God would have been completely just to respond in wrath toward his sinful creation.
 Instead, in his great love he sent his Son to earth to rescue them.
 The Son of God, Jesus of Nazareth, took on human flesh without compromising his divine nature, becoming fully man as well as fully God.
 He lived a life of perfect obedience to the Father—the kind of life that God had demanded of all people.
 Then Jesus gave himself up to die on a cross where God the Father laid upon him the wrath he justly held against mankind.
 In other words, Jesus died the death that we deserved to die for our rebellion against God.
 And yet, three days later, Jesus was vindicated when the Father raised him from the dead, proving that he had overcome the dominion that sin and death held over all creation.
 Now, all who will repent of their sin and trust in the meritorious life and substitutionary death of Jesus will be set free from their slavery to sin by God to once again glorify and enjoy him as they were created to do.

-And now that the dominion of sin has been dealt with by Jesus’ death and resurrection, God is in the process of restoring all of creation.
-He has sent his Church into the world to proclaim this good news and to display his mercy to all people.
-One day God will consummate his new kingdom removing all death, decay, injustice, and suffering so that he will be praised for his glorious grace forever.
+And now that the dominion of sin has been dealt with by Jesus’ death and resurrection, God is bringing redemption to all of creation.
+He has sent his Church into the world, indwelt and empowered by the Holy Spirit, to proclaim this good news and to display his mercy to all people.
+One day God will consummate his new kingdom on earth, removing all death, decay, injustice, and suffering so that he will be praised for his glorious grace forever.